TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 NPR also may disclose personally-identifying information if required to do so by law or if it believes that such action is necessary (a) to comply with the law or with legal process, (b) to protect against misuse or unauthorized use of the NPR Services, (c) to protect the personal safety, property or rights of visitors to the NPR Services, the public, NPR and its employees, officers, directors, agents and contractors, NPR Member stations and NPR Member station personnel, sponsors, service providers, and others, or (d) to enforce the Terms of Use.

 If you do not want your personally-identifying information to be collected or used for any of these purposes, please do not provide it (although if you do not provide it, you may not be able to use or participate in certain features of the NPR Services).
-You can also "opt out" according to the process described below in the section titled "Corrections to Registrations.
+You can also "opt out" from the use of your personal information for certain direct communications purposes by following the process described below in the section titled "Corrections to Registrations.
 Opting Out of Communications."

-NPR may share with third parties anonymous information that does not identify its visitors.
+NPR may share with any third parties anonymous information that does not personally identify its visitors.
 The use and disclosure of such information is not subject to restrictions under this Privacy Policy.

 NPR, with the assistance from time to time of its third-party service vendors, uses non-identifying information (in aggregated and non-aggregated form), including non-identifying aggregate data regarding age, gender and/or visitor interests, to analyze use of and better design the NPR Services.
 For example, NPR may use information to recognize a visitor as the same user when the visitor accesses the NPR Services using different browsers or devices.
 NPR may share information with third parties in aggregate, non-identifying form as appropriate.
 For example, we may tell a third party that a certain number or category of visitors accessed a particular audio stream on the NPR Services.
 We may share non-identifying aggregate information with third-party services that combine NPR's information with aggregate information from other sources to provide ratings and ranking data or other services of value to NPR.
 We may share non-identifying information, in aggregated or non-aggregated form, with third-party vendors to help NPR analyze and improve the NPR Services.
 However, we will not disclose any information that could be used to identify our visitors.

 NPR also may share information obtained from devices that visitors use to access the NPR Services with certain of its third-party vendors, including its third-party interactive audio sponsorship acknowledgment service provider, for a variety of purposes, including tracking sponsorship acknowledgment credit frequency and voice-activated actions taken in response to interactive audio sponsorship acknowledgments.

+We also may share with sponsors, content producers and Member stations information that does not personally identify our visitors, as described in this Privacy Policy.

 **Security**